Allen-Synthesis/EuroPi/software/programming_instructions.md

 To navigate the menu use the right knob.
 Turning clockwise will scroll down and turning anticlockwise will scroll up.

-To run the selected program, press the left button once.
+To run the selected program, press the either button once.
 The last-run program will automatically start the next time you power-on your EuroPi.

 To return to the main menu at any time, press and hold both buttons for 0.5s.